mariusandra/pigeon-maps/README.md

 **offset** - Offset in pixels relative to the anchor.

-The children get passed these special props:
+The children get passed these additional props:

 **left** - Pixels from the left of the map, calculated from `anchor` and `offset`